djl/cmd/README.markdown

 shrt can read your current Shortwave files, so no porting is necessary.

+**Note:** shrt is pretty much untested and probably full of security holes.

 # Usage
 Upload shrt.php, point your browser to it's URL and follow the instructions.